rackn/pxe-book/Chapter 3/dhcp-opt.rst

 DHCP Options
 ============

-<i>Getting on the Network</i> covered how a DHCP server provides a new machine with an IP address by sending it in a UDP packet.
+'Getting on the Network' covered how a DHCP server provides a new machine with an IP address by sending it an IP in a UDP packet.
 This section will look further into the other information sent to the new machine in that UDP packet.

 The UDP packet sent to the new machine by the DHCP server is called a DHCPack.
 Any DHCP options, or configuration parameters,  requested in the machine's UDP packet are included along with the IP address in the DHCPack.
 DHCP options are octet strings of variable lengths, where an octet is eight bits.
 The first four octets of the DHCP option field carry the "magic cookie" value, 99.139.83.99 to identify the message as a DHCP message and differentiate it from BOOTP messages.
 The rest of the DHCP Option field contains the option code, length, and data of the DHCP option.
 The option code refers to a specific DHCP option and is one octet.
 The length is the number of octets in the option (excluding those in the code and length subfields), and the option data is the data being sent.